Practical help managing your mortgage

 • Certified copy of original, original document seen

-And must include:
+It must also include:

 • Their signature